Howard Hill Conservation Area

 Trails: At this time the public can access the property at their own risk, trail construction is in progress.
 Please contact KLT if you have an interest in volunteering.

 Late 1700’s – Captain James Howard purchases land on the east side of the Kennebec River, including Fort Western.
 His brother, Samuel Howard, owns the southern part of Howard Hill.

 1890s – William Howard Gannett and his wife, Sarah Neil Hill Gannett, reside on 500 acres with extensive gardens on “Betsy Howard Hill”.

 1930-1969 – Howard Hill, also know as Gannett’s Woods and Ganeston Park, is designated as a state game preserve.
 This is the time period in which the memories shared here take place.

 2009 – KLT, in partnership with the City of Augusta, begins actively pursuing conservation options for 164 acres on Howard Hill.

-2017- KLT to transfer fee ownership of Howard Hill to the City of Augusta with a conservation easement to be held by KLT.
+2017- KLT transfers fee ownership of Howard Hill to the City of Augusta with a conservation easement held by KLT.